 To fix this I created an object called SoundEffectInstance, assigning it the returned object from Gear1SoundEffect.CreateInstance().
 After that, all I did was call it’s Play() function.
 This class has many interesting functions that I suggest you check out on MSDN.
 Other than Pause(), Stop() and Resume(), an additional function is Apply3D(), which gives it a position in 3D space, taking as arguments one or more listeners and an emitter.
 This will probably not be of use to you currently, but if you move into 3D XNA programming, it will be of great value.

 Note that you may have up to 16 different SoundEffectInstance object playing simultaneously, this should be more than enough however.
 Now you can add some life to your game, essentially anything that does not require rotation of images can now be done with what you know.
+For more in-depth information about fixing the high rate sound issues, check the blog post from Ely Bob's space on audio in XNA.

 For more information, check out this article here.